airswap/airswap-about/technology/request-for-quote.md

   signerToken: string,  // Token the signer would transfer
   senderToken: string,  // Token the sender would transfer
   senderWallet: string, // Wallet of the sender
-  swapContract: string, // Swap contract intended for use (Light)
+  swapContract: string, // Swap contract intended for use
   proxyingFor: string,  // Ultimate counterparty of the swap (Optional) )
 ```